When you hear the word pie, what comes to mind? A sweet dessert? A savory snack? Family? A certain holiday? A special meal with loved ones?

 Shepherd’s pie was probably first made in the late 1700s as a way to get rid of leftovers.
 People would throw their leftover meat, veggies, and potatoes together to form this dish.
 They were originally made in pastry crusts by people in Scotland, but the Irish typically make them with mashed potatoes.

 A typical shepherd’s pie is made with ground lamb, ground vegetables, gravy, spices, and a thick layer of mashed potatoes.
-The dish is not difficult to make, but it sure tastes delicious.
+Compared to other pies from different countries, this dish is not difficult to make, but it sure tastes delicious.
 It’s considered a comfort food by many.

 One of the beautiful things about shepherd’s pie is the different ways it can be made.
 Here is one recipe we recommend, but feel free to put your own spin on it.
 You can even make a vegetarian version with lentils, sweet potatoes, or plant-based meat!